Phone numbers

-What is Stress?
+What is stress?

 Stress is the feeling of being under too much mental or emotional pressure.

-Although stress often helps us feel motivated, it’s growing problem in the busy and demanding world we live in.
+Although stress often helps us feel motivated, it’s a growing problem in the busy and demanding world we live in.
 Increasing demands of work, relationships and finances can all lead to feelings of not being able to cope with the pressure.

 Early signs of stress include poor sleep, tiredness and irritability.
 You may notice you aren’t performing as well at work and starting to drink more to unwind and rely on caffeine to get you through the day.

-• Appetite changes – either increased or reduced appetite which may also result in weight fluctuations
+• Appetite changes – either increased or reduced appetite, which may also result in weight fluctuations

 • Being restless or unable to sit still